 To conclude, in the life cycle of a Liangmei, birth is an important social event.
 It has changed the status of a woman to a socially responsible mother and the husband too to a responsible father.
-After birth, the child is separated from the mother's body and becomes an independent individual.
+After birth, the child is separated from the mother body and becomes an independent individual.
 Fifth day Tajum Gibo ceremony is significant as it recognizes the existence of the child in the society.
 It is the first ritual worship of Tingwang and Kachapui for wellbeing and prosperity of the child.
-A name is also conferred of the child most commonly dead ancestor's name as without a name a man cannot be counted as a member of the family.
+A name is also conferred of the child most commonly dead ancestor and an amount and a man cannot be counted as a member of the family.
 It is a rite of incorporation.